Dog tag

 New Zealand Army wristband dog tag.

 Military identification tag, also informally known as dog tag, is a common term for a specific type of identification tag worn by military personnel.
+The tag is generally worn around the neck or attached or embedded into articles of clothing.
 The tags' primary use is for the identification of casualties; they have information about the individual written on them, including identification and essential basic medical information such as blood type and history of inoculations.
 They may indicate a religious preference as well.
-The term arose and became popular because of the tags' resemblance to animal registration tags.
+The term most likely originates from newspaper publisher William Randolph Hearst in 1936.
+He used it in an article written to criticize Franklin D. Roosevelt's proposed New Deal which allegedly included worker identification tags.
+Hearst referred to them as "dog tags", comparing them to those worn in the military.
+Another proposed origin is from WWII draftees who referred to them as dog tags, either because of their poor treatment, or because of their resemblance to animal identification tags.

 History

 The earliest mention of an identification tag for soldiers comes in Polyaenus (Stratagems 1.17) where the Spartans wrote their names on sticks tied to their left wrists.
 A type of dog tag ("signaculum") was given to the Roman legionary at the moment of enrollment.
 The legionary "signaculum" was a lead disk with a leather string, worn around the neck, with the name of the recruit and the indication of the legion of which the recruit was part.
 This procedure, together with enrollment in the list of recruits, was made at the beginning of a four-month probatory period (probatio).
 The recruit obtained the military status only after the oath of allegiance (signaculum) at the end of "probatio", meaning that from a legal point of view the "signaculum" was given to a subject who was no longer a civilian, but not yet in the military.

 In more recent times, dog tags were provided to Chinese soldiers as early as the mid-19th century.
 During the Taiping revolt (1851–66), both the Imperialists (i.e., the Chinese Imperial Army regular servicemen) and those Taiping rebels wearing a uniform wore wooden dog tags at the belt, bearing the soldier's name, age, birthplace, unit, and date of enlistment.